 Nightcall.
-There is an undeniable retro vibe that last throughout the movie - neon opening titles and the 80's soundtrack (possibly the best soundtrack in film but Guardians of the Galaxy comes close though) which is quite rare nowadays and should be celebrated.
+There is an undeniable retro vibe that lasts throughout the movie - neon opening titles and the 80's soundtrack (possibly the best soundtrack I've heard in film, but Guardians of the Galaxy comes close though) which is quite rare nowadays and should be celebrated.
 I occasionally irritate those around me by constantly referencing Drive!
 The soundtrack can be found here for some lazy Sunday listening.

-B-E-A-utiful.
-Nicolas Winding Refn, previously known for Bronson and the upcoming Neon Demon, has imitated the style of Stanley Kubrick which, by no means, is a bad thing.
+Beautiful.
+Nicolas Winding Refn, before this, was previously known for Bronson.
+His film, The Neon Demon has imitated the style of Stanley Kubrick which, by no means, is a bad thing.
 With the ability to subtly trace the outskirts of Kubrick, Refn includes dissolves (hardly seen in anything other than Star Wars recently) and long takes complementing slow zooms polishing a fine-tuned film.
 Other than being flawlessly crafted, we are treated to the wonderful imagery of the Los Angeles underworld.
-The cinema world is so used to seeing the high-life aspects of LA it never explores the lower parts which are just as pretty and actually more interesting.
+The cinema world is so used to seeing the high-life aspects of LA that it never explores the lower parts which are just as pretty and actually more interesting.